budimkic/Golash/README.md

 ---

 ## 🚀 Overview
-Golash is the official Android app for the Golash clothing brand, built for production.
+Golash is the official Android app for the Golash brand.
 It provides a seamless shopping experience with elegant UI, smooth animations, and a scalable architecture for long-term growth.

 ---